ThatBatLuna/Beadi/README.md

     <img src="docs/asset/Logo.svg" alt="Beadi Logo" class="fill-white">
 </p>

-Node-based visual editor for adult entertainment.
+Node-based visual editor for _adult_ entertainment.
 This is inspired by [buttplug-editor](https://github.com/MaidKun/buttplug-editor).

-This webapp enables you to create node-based flows and patterns for a variety of Toys which are compatible with the [Buttplug.io Protocol](https://buttplug.io/).
+This webapp enables you to create node-based programs and patterns for a variety of Toys which are compatible with the [Buttplug.io Protocol](https://buttplug.io/).

 ![A screenshot of the Beadi Interface](docs/thumb.png)